Mpdreamz/localghost.io/contents/articles/getting-your-c-sharp-on-with-atom-2014-11-12/index.md

 * ctrl-F12 Go to definition
 * shift-F12 Find usages
 * Completions appear as you type.
 To select an item, press the TAB key.
-* Editor addornments (squigglies) appear for errors and code hints as you type.
+* Editor adornments (squiggles) appear for errors and code hints as you type.

 Although in `master` [Stephen James](http://stephenjamescode.blogspot.co.uk/) also pushed support for `Format Code` and `Fix Usings` which will be released very soon!

-As an OmniSharp editor feature wise we lack behind on the [sublime plugin](https://github.com/OmniSharp/omnisharp-sublime) (honestly [Jonathan Channon](http://jonathanchannon.com/) is a beast!) the atom omnisharp plugin has a very sound fundation!
+As an OmniSharp editor feature wise we lack behind on the [sublime plugin](https://github.com/OmniSharp/omnisharp-sublime) (honestly [Jonathan Channon](http://jonathanchannon.com/) is a beast!) the atom omnisharp plugin has a very sound foundation!

 If you use Atom and C# we urge you to play with [Omnisharp-atom](https://github.com/OmniSharp/omnisharp-atom), use it anger, help us build out more and more features but most importantly have fun!